Koko/Besse

 Koko/Besse is a Local Government Area in Kebbi State, Nigeria.
 Its headquarters are in Koko town.
-The town was founded by Mallam Mamman Dan-Gindi, a grand son of Mallam Abdulsalami Bagimbane.
+The town was founded by Mallam Mamman Dan-Gindi, a grandson of Mallam Abdulsalami Bagimbane.
 The majority inhabitants of Koko/Besse are Gimbanawa and Fulani tribes.

 It has an area of 1,299 km^{2} and a population of 154,605 at the 2006 census.

 The postal code of the area is 871.